Sickle cell disease: United States

 In the US, there can be stigma that hinders people with sickle cell disease from receiving necessary care; one element of this is attributed to racism as the majority of people with sickle cell disease are black.
+Due to this, in 1970, the Black Panther Party (also known as the Black Panther Party for Self Defense) opened dozens of free clinics across the U.S. where free Sickle Cell Disease tests were offered.
+Over the course of the 1970s, thousands of people, largely African-Americans, received testing at one of these clinics.

 In September 2017, the US Social Security Administration issued a policy interpretation ruling providing background information on sickle cell disease and a description of how Social Security evaluates the disease during its adjudication process for disability claims.

 Uganda

-Uganda has the fifth highest sickle cell disease (SCD) burden in the world.
-In Uganda, social stigma exists for those with sickle cell disease because of the lack of general knowledge of the disease.
-The general gap in knowledge surrounding sickle cell disease is noted among adolescents and young adults due to the culturally sanctioned secrecy about the disease.
+Uganda has the fifth-highest sickle cell disease (SCD) burden in the world.
+In Uganda, social stigma exists for those with sickle cell disease because of the lack of general knowledge of the disease, notably among adolescents and young adults due to the culturally sanctioned secrecy about the disease.
 While most people have heard generally about the disease, a large portion of the population is relatively misinformed about how sickle cell disease is diagnosed or inherited.
 Those who are informed about the disease learned about it from family or friends and not from health professionals.
 Failure to provide the public with information about sickle cell disease results in a population with a poor understanding of the causes of the disease, symptoms, and prevention techniques.
 The differences, physically and socially, that arise in those with sickle cell disease, such as jaundice, stunted physical growth, and delayed sexual maturity, can also lead them to become targets of bullying, rejection, and stigma.

 Rate of sickle cell disease in Uganda

 The data compiled on sickle cell disease in Uganda has not been updated since the early 1970s.
 The deficiency of data is due to a lack of government research funds, even though Ugandans die daily from sickle cell disease.
 Data shows that the trait frequency of sickle cell disease is 20% of the population in Uganda.
 It is also estimated that about 25,000 Ugandans are born each year with sickle cell disease and 80% of those people do not live past five years old.
 Sickle cell disease also contributes 25% to the child mortality rate in Uganda.
-The Bamba people of Uganda, located in the southwest of the country, carry 45% of the gene which is the highest trait frequency recorded in the world.
-The Sickle Cell Clinic in Mulago is only one sickle cell disease clinic in the country and, on average, sees 200 patients a day.
+The Bamba people of Uganda, located in the southwest of the country, carry 45% of the gene, which is the highest trait frequency recorded in the world.
+The Sickle Cell Clinic in Mulago is the only sickle cell disease clinic in the country and, on average, sees 200 patients a day.